solanyn/head-pose-estimation/README.md

-# head-pose-estimation
+# Head Pose Estimation

-An investigation of deep learning models to estimate head pose
+An investigation of deep learning models to estimate head pose.